thephpleague/commonmark/docs/2.0/upgrading/consumers.md

 ## Configuration Method Changes

-Calling `EnvironmentInterface::getConfig()` or `ConfigurationInterface::get()` without any parameters is no longer supported.
+Calling `EnvironmentInterface::getConfig()` without any parameters is no longer supported.

 Calling `ConfigurableEnvironmentInterface::mergeConfig()` without any parameters is no longer supported.

 The `ConfigurableEnvironmentInterface::setConfig()` method has been removed.
 Use `getConfig()` instead.

-Calls to `ConfigurationInterface::set()` should always explicitly include the value being set.

 ## `bin/commonmark` command